 Compared to traditional server-side web development, we have found that Angular projects provide multiple benefits:

-We find Angular 2 to be an excellent choice in 2016 for either upgrading new applications or starting a new front end for use on many types of devices.
+We find Angular (2, 4, 5, and beyond) to be an excellent choice in 2017 for either upgrading new applications or starting a new front end for use on many types of devices.

 An Angular client-side web application must be paired with a server-side API / data service layer.
 For this layer we use a toolset most suitable for a customer project - it can be a wrapper or replacement of legacy product, or an all new toolset.

 We have developed such services to support Angular applications, using Java, NodeJS, Clojure, .NET, and others platforms, and scaled such services to support many users and features.